Aqiil/investment-app/README.md

 This program simulates an investment trading application where a user can place trades using real-time data.
 The program simulates a stock market where securities such as stocks, currencies and crypto can be bought and sold.

 The stock, currency and crypto classes have not been utilised at present as I am still researching the differences between these securities.
 For examples, a user should be able to place buy and sell orders on currency pairs but should only be limited to a buy order on stocks.
 These features will be implemented at a later stage once I have a more comprehensive understanding of the subtle differences.
+In the interim, the FinancialIntrument class will represent all tradeable securities.

 ### Features